The Content window

 Multi-outputs

 This mode makes it possible to deform several parts of the screen individually.
-It is most commonly used in conjunction with NVIDIA Surround.
+It is most commonly used in conjunction with NVIDIA Surround or Mosaic.
 Multiple projectors are arranged on a single extended desktop.
 OnlyView just sees a single big screen (for instance, 4*4K).
 The multi-output feature can then be used to assign a different zone to each 4K part of the extended desktop.
 This feature makes it possible to have good synchronization with non-professional GPUs; However, it is recommended to use Quadro cards instead.

 Example:

-We have 1 Display with 2 FullHD projectors, arranged horizontally.
+We have 1 Media Server with 2 FullHD projectors, arranged horizontally.
 We want a 256px overlap for the softedge.
 So, we have a 2*1920=3840px wide screen, but our media must be 256px narrower, so 3840-256=3584px.

 In the Multi-output tab, click “Wizard”, and input 2 horizontal parts, with a 256px overlap.